 Andhra Pradesh witnessed another boat accident where 7 people are still missing.
-Last year, more than 20 people lost their lives in a recent boat mishap in Andhra Pradesh.
+Last year, more than 20 people lost their lives in a boat mishap in Andhra Pradesh.
 The data available with NCRB indicates that more than 10000 people lost their lives in boat mishaps between 2001 & 2015.
 Four states account for more than 50% of these deaths.

 Seven (7) people including six children are reported to be missing after a boat carrying them capsized in the Godavari river in Andhra Pradesh.
-In 2017, twenty-one (21) tourists lost their lives recently in a boat mishap in the Krishna river in Andhra Pradesh.
-Mr. K. J. Alphons, the Minister in charge of Tourism of the Government of India has written to the Chief Ministers of all the states requesting them to put in place a protocol to prevent such incidents in the future.
+In 2017, twenty-one (21) tourists lost their lives in a boat mishap in the Krishna river in Andhra Pradesh.
+Mr. K. J. Alphons, the Minister in charge of Tourism of the Government of India had written to the Chief Ministers of all the states in 2017, requesting them to put in place a protocol to prevent such incidents in the future.
 Data available with the National Crime Records Bureau (NCRB) indicates that more than 10000 lives have been lost in boat mishaps in the 15 years between 2001 and 2015.
 The Accidental Deaths & Suicides in India (ADSI) reports for the year 2016 & 2017 are yet to be released by the government.

 Most such incidents occurred in 2008 & 2009